joncrater/indexer/README.md

 ## Intro

-This cli crawls a given set of input directories (recursively if `-r|--recurse` is provided), extracts the text from any PDF files found and generates a lunrjs (https://lunrjs.com/) compatible index containing an entry for each PDF file encounted.
+This cli crawls a given set of input directories (recursively if `-r|--recurse` is provided), extracts the text from any PDF files found and generates a lunrjs (https://lunrjs.com/) compatible index containing an entry for each PDF file encountered.
 The index entry will contain any keywords not found in the optional stopwords file provided by the `-s|--stopwords` option.
 If no stopwords file is provided, the default Lucene stopwords will be used.
 See full list of options below.

 The generated index is of this form: